Please Enable JavaScript in your Browser to Visit this Site.

 In a way, Cobb is like Burt Bacharach, writing adequate yet poorly-arranged songs only to see them turned into smash hits by more skilled arrangers (see "Always Something to Remind Me" by Naked Eyes, and "Close to You" by Carpenters).
 Notably, both of those songs were originally recorded (not well, I might add) by Dionne Warwick.

-The 1964 lyrics make more sense than the others in the phrase "And our love's not right, for I toss and turn I can't sleep at night."
-Swann changing it to "though" makes no grammatical sense, and Soft Cell's changing it to "I've lost my light" may be because the phrase "love's not right" rolls a bit awkwardly off the tongue.
+Tainted Love's 1964 lyrics make more sense than 1975 and 1981 in the phrase "And our love's not right, for I toss and turn I can't sleep at night."
+Swann changing it to "though" makes no grammatical sense, and Soft Cell's changing it to "I've lost my light" is probably because the phrase "love's not right" rolls a bit awkwardly off the tongue.

 Ruth Swann did at least one thing right by changing "Take not give" to "Take my tears," which was so obviously an improvement that it was copied verbatim by Soft Cell.
-Clearly Soft Cell had access to both prior song versions, as some of their lyrics are 1964 and others are Swann 1975.
+Clearly Soft Cell had access to both Jones's 1964 version and Swann's 1975 version, as some of their lyrics are 1964 and others are 1975.

 Soft Cell improvements: Marc and Dave appeared not to fret themselves so much about grammar and aimed for words that are singable and roll off the tongue.
 Thus, we get "Take my tears and that's not really all!," which was a nice touch.